-Meeting times and location: section meeting_times section location
+Meeting times and location: section meeting\times section location

-Catalog description: The primary objective of this course is to serve as a survey of the history of Latin America from independence to the present.
-This course will explore the contributions of Indigenous peoples, Africans, and Europeans to the creation of Latin America's diverse societies.
-The elements of this course are designed to inform students on the major events and trends that are essential to the understanding of the history of Latin America within the context of world societies.
+Catalog description: The primary objective of this course is to serve as an introduction to the history of New Mexico from the pre-Columbian times to the present day.
+The elements of this course are designed to inform students on the major events and trends that are essential in the understanding of the development of New Mexico within the context of the Americas.